Boogie2k/YouTube-clone/README.md

 # YouTube-clone

-I created a YouTube clone using ReactJs, however the clone has not been completed yet it is still being developed
+I created a YouTube clone using reactJs, however the clone has not been completed yet it is still being developed

 # Getting Started with Create React App